 What comes to mind when you think of Orange County?
 For most people, it’s beaches and Disneyland.
 Often overshadowed by Los Angeles to the north and San Diego to the south, most people don’t realize that this area has so much more to offer on its own, and that there are so many amazing things to do in Orange County!

 The OC offers something for everyone, whether you are looking to hit the beach in one of the beach cities such as Laguna Beach, San Clemente, or Huntington Beach, experiencing the arts and the foodie scene in Costa Mesa, the historic charm of San Juan Capistrano, nature spots in Irvine, and more!

 I grew up and spent the first 23 years of my life in the LA area, and then lived in San Francisco for over a decade.
 I never really saw myself living in the OC, mostly because aside from the beaches, it all seemed very cookie-cutter and kinda boring to me (it just always seemed to be the complete opposite of what SF was).

 And then I fell in love with a boy from Orange County, and ended up flying there every other weekend.
 Spending so much time there, I came to realize that the OC had so much to offer and that there were so many amazing things to do in Orange County.

-Almost two years later, I find myself making the move to the OC.
-In celebration, I came up with this Orange County bucket list, filled with over 130 (yes, 130 – see, told ya there was a ton of cool things to do in Orange County!) of my favorite things that I’ve done and the things yet to do in the OC.
+Two years later, I found myself making the move to the OC.
+In celebration, I came up with this Orange County bucket list, filled with over 130 (yes, 130 – see, told ya there was a ton of cool things to do in Orange County!) of my favorite things that I’ve done and the all the new things I’m discovering in the OC.